 In July 2014, the IASB issued the final version of IFRS 9, "Financial Instruments" concerning classification and measurement, impairment and hedge accounting, to supersede IAS 39, "Financial Instruments: Recognition and Measurement".
-IFRS 9 will be effective for years beginning on or after January 1, 2018, with early adoption permitted.
-The Corporation is in the process of analyzing the impact of the adoption of IFRS 9 on the Corporation's consolidated statement of financial position and consolidated statement of net earnings and comprehensive income and cash flows.
-The impact is not expected to be significant.
+IFRS 9 is effective for years beginning on or after January 1, 2018 with early adoption permitted.
+On transition to IFRS 9, the Corporation will apply the new hedge accounting requirements to all qualifying hedge relationships existing on the date of transition.
+IFRS 9 introduces changes to the cash flow hedge accounting model and eliminates the accounting policy choice provided by IAS 39 for the hedge of a forecasted transaction that results in the recognition of a non-financial asset or liability.